automenta/notention2/README.md

   error handling strategies within the `Note.run()` and `reflect()` methods.
 How will the system handle LLM API failures, tool execution errors, or schema validation issues?
 Perhaps a more robust error logging and retry mechanism could be outlined.
 Consider a "circuit breaker" pattern for failing Notes/Tools to prevent cascading failures.
-* **Security (Deno vs. Node.js)**:  The suggestion to consider Deno is excellent, particularly for a self-evolving system that generates and executes code.
-Perhaps strengthen the rationale for Deno beyond "zero-config security" – emphasize its built-in security features like sandboxing and permissions model as crucial for a system designed to self-modify and execute arbitrary code.
-If sticking with Node.js, emphasize `vm2` sandbox robustness and security best practices.
 * **Scalability Limits (Filesystem Persistence)**: While the filesystem approach is simpler, acknowledge potential scalability limits for extremely large Note networks.
 Briefly mention potential strategies for scaling persistence if needed in the future (e.g., sharding, more robust embedded DB as a *potential* future evolution, though filesystem